 Rain slashed at the windows.

-Duncan plotted the annihilation of his immortal enemies.
-His plan—the result of well over a decade of gathering intelligence, recruiting his army, and growing the necessary funds—would be initiated this very night.
+Staring into a computer screen, Duncan plotted the annihilation of his eternal enemies.
+His plan—the result of well over a decade of gathering intelligence, recruiting his army, and growing the necessary funds—would begin tonight.
 It needed to be ready.
 No, more than ready, it needed to be perfect.
 They would get but a single shot.
 Failure meant certain death.

 Only after hours of double- and triple-checking was Duncan satisfied.
 His plan was as good as he could make it.
 The rest would be up to her.

-As if summoned by mere thought, a slender woman entered his office.
-Her bare feet padded along the tile.
-Her raven waves tickled the laces of her gown.
-It was dyed silver to match her eyes, the eyes that had pulled him to her long years ago.
+As if summoned by that thought, a slender woman entered his office.
+Her raven waves tickled the laces of a gown dyed silver to match her eyes.
+Long years ago, those eyes—sea blue back then instead of silver—had pulled him to her.
 Kane was his creation, the one that made everything possible.

 “Sire, I thought you may have need of me.”
 The scent of lavender followed Kane like a handmaiden.

-Shivers cascaded down Duncan’s spine.
-Blood-stained fields dotted with corpses filled his mind.
-His fangs wore twin grooves into his lower lip.
-His hands slid over the cool marble of his desk.
+The sound shattered Duncan’s daydream.
+He slid his gnarled hands over the cool marble of his desk.
 Unnecessary breaths slowed unnecessary heartbeats.

 “Sire, you should be more careful.”
-Silent strides delivered Kane to the double windows overlooking the courtyard.
+Her bare feet padding against the tile floor, Kane strode to the windows overlooking the courtyard below.
 She snapped the black-out curtains shut in one fluid movement.

 For an instant, Duncan longed for the days when the sun had warmed his human body.
 “Thank you, my dear.”

-After a curt nod, Kane perched on one of the sleek chairs across from Duncan.
+After a quick nod, Kane perched on one of the sleek chairs across from him.

-He folded his hands on the desk.
+Duncan folded his hands on his desk.
 “As you may suspect, the moment to begin has at last arrived.
 I’d like you to lead the charge, Kane.”

 Kane’s chin dipped into another nod, confirming his implied request.